serlintamilselvam/task-tracker/README.md

 # task_tracker

-A simple task tracker app build using vue.js.
-The app was created to brush up all the basic concepts in vuejs.
+A simple task tracker app built using vue.js.
+The app was created inorder to brush up the basic concepts in vuejs.
 The end user can add, delete and update tasks.
-A proxy server is ran on port 5000 inorder to store and retrieve data event after page refresh.
+A proxy server is ran on port 5000 inorder to store and retrieve data event event after page refresh.

 ### List of Vue concepts used:
 1. Vue Router